LawrenceLoz/FormulaShare-DX/README.md

 * Works with Classic and Lightning
 * Powered by Salesforce apex / managed sharing

-(note this repo is in DX metadata format)
+This repo is in DX metadata format - a metadata API format repo is also maintained.

 ## Example applications